LED vs CFL (Fluorescent): Choosing Grow Lights for Indoor Plants

 CFL (Fluorescent) Bulbs

-CFL grow lights have been an excellent choice for growing indoor plants.
+CFL grow lights have been an excellent choice for growing indoor plants for decades.

 Even if you're not an avid indoor gardener you will recognize the spiral CFLs you see in stores.
 The T5 tubes are another type of fluorescent that is popular for plants.